mtomasini/PresentationsAndWorkshops/README.md

-# PresentationsAndWorkshops
+# Presentations and workshops

-Repository containing my slides for presentations and workshops
+This is a repository containing slides for presentations and workshops that I gave starting in 2026.